Wouldn’t it be nice if you could eat any food under the sun in any amount you wanted and maintain a ripped six-pack?

 Here are some of the key hormones, what happens, and what we can do to keep them optimized.

 Test will be lower when in a deficit.
-The problem is that testosterone is VITALLY important for just about every function for man.
+The problem is that testosterone is VITALLY important for just about every function.
 We can somewhat remedy this by eating plenty of fat, cruciferous veggies, dark berries, and getting plenty of protein.
 We can also try to sleep better and LIFT while cutting down on cardio (“Wait, what???”
 I’ll explain below when I talk about Cortisol).

 Also, we need to make dieting down as quick as possible.
 No endless dieting.
 The faster we get to maintenance calories the better for our hormones sake.